y1zhou/knowledge-base/content/series/bayesian-stat/2-frequentist-inference/index.md

 This seems problematic and several issues arise.
 Do we really believe our point estimate of $\theta$ here?
 It seems unlikely that the company has never made a defective phone.
 The 95% CI itself is just a single point and doesn't reflect the uncertainty in our estimate.

 The third issue arises from both examples.
 Often times there are conditions to be checked for the CI to be valid.
-In this case, $n\hat\theta \geq 5$ and $n(1 - \hat\theta) \geq 5$.
+In this case, $n\hat\theta \geq 5$ and $n(1 - \hat\theta) \geq 5$[^normal-approximation].
 These are violated in both examples.

+[^normal-approximation]: These conditions arise from the confidence interval being a normal approximation.
+For details, see [this section from the mathematical statistics course]({{< ref "/series/maths-stat/3-continuous-random-variables/3.2-common-continuous-rvs/index.md#approximation-to-the-binomial" >}}).

 ### One proposed resolution